-Preventive service needs of young people perinatally infected with HIV in Uganda
+Preventive service needs of young people perinatally infected with HIV in Uganda (HTML)

 Birungi,Harriet; Obare,Francis; Mugisha,John Frank; Evelia,Humphres; Nyombi,Juliana K.